Loss for Gina

 My treatment.

 Because we lived in rural Montana, the gynaecology office was six hours away.
 We also visited the University of Washington and MD Anderson to find treatment options.
 I decided to go with UW as it was a single flight from Missoula.
 That was where we had friends and support.
-I ended up getting sick with an STI test.
+I ended up getting sick with an STI panel test.
 And infection when I was 15 weeks pregnant.
 And was life-flighted from Montana to Seattle and ended up in the ICU with septic shock.
 While still in the hospital, we had pregnancy loss at almost 17 weeks.

 I had a cone biopsy and lymph node removal done.
 A couple of weeks later, I was released from the hospital.
 I was hopeful of being able to have one more chance of getting pregnant.
-Unfortunately, my margins were given an STD Lab exam, and I was possibly cancer-positive.
+Unfortunately, my margins were given an STI Lab checkup, and I was possibly cancer-positive.
 I had to go for a cancer screening.
 And I had a total hysterectomy, leaving my ovaries after we had completed a round of IVF.

 I completed six rounds of weekly cisplatin, 25 external radiations, and two brachytherapy treatments that summer.